This post is an overview of things to see in Chinatown in Manhattan.

 Cost: This tour is free to take, and you get to decide what, if anything, the tour was worth when it’s done.
 A name-your-own-price tour is a tour for every budget.

-Language: Tour is in English.
+Language: The tour is in English.